awesome-release/terraform-demo/README.md

 # Environment Variables

-Copy the following env variables and fill in values as necessary.
+Copy the following env variables and fill in their values.

 ```
 ...